Joe Pepitone: Later career

 After the 1969 season, despite having won his third Gold Glove Award, the Yankees traded Pepitone to the Houston Astros for Curt Blefary.
 Unhappy with how he was treated by the Astros, he threatened to retire in July 1970.
 The Astros sold Pepitone to the Chicago Cubs on waivers a week later.
 In Chicago, Pepitone replaced Ernie Banks at first base.
 Pepitone retired in May 1972, but returned to the Cubs after a few weeks away from the team.
 The Cubs traded Pepitone to the Atlanta Braves for Andre Thornton, and cash considerations on May 19, 1973.
 In Atlanta, he played only three games, after which he announced his intention to retire.

 Pepitone then announced his intention to continue his career in Japan.
 In June 1973, Pepitone accepted an offer of $70,000 ($ today) a year to play for the Yakult Atoms in Nippon Professional Baseball's Central League.
 In July, he returned to the United States.
-While in Japan, he hit .163 with one home run and two RBIs in 14 games played.
-Pepitone spent his brief career in Japan skipping games for claimed injuries only to be seen out at night in discos, behavior which led the Japanese to adopt his name into their vernacular—as a word meaning "goof off".
+While in Japan, he hit .163 with one home run and two RBIs in 14 games.
+Pepitone spent his brief career in Japan skipping games for claimed injuries only to be seen out at night in discos, behavior which led the Japanese to adopt his name into their vernacular as a word meaning "goof off".